adamcharnock/lightbus/docs/tutorial/quick-start.md

 * Installed Python 3.6 or above
 * Installed Lightbus
-* Running Redis
+* Running Redis 5 locally on the default port (6379)

 Optionally, you can read some additional *explanation* in the [anatomy lesson] and [concepts] sections.

 ## 2.2 Define your API

-First we will define the API the Lightbus will serve.
+First we will define an API for Lightbus to serve.
+This will be an authentication API and will live in an authentication service.

 Create an `auth_service` directory and within there create the following in a `bus.py` file: